hackclub/hackclub/workshops/tunes/README.md

 # Detecting a key press

+From here on out, we'll be writing our code in the `script.js` file so load that up in the editor.

 To play a note in our project we will have the user press a key on their keyboard.
 Javascript has an event for this: `document.onkeydown`.
 This is fired when ever a key is pressed down.

 For example, in the below snippet: